martinkrulltott/barcodes/README.md

 * To test that the checksum value is calculcating correctly, run 'npm run test:unit'
 * If the test fails for an unexpected reason, please run 'npx jest --clearCache', because of a Vue CLI bug

+## Build & deploy

+* To build for production, run 'npm run build'
+* To deploy to Github Pages, run 'sh deploy.sh'